Soldera21/vsnf_placement_optimization/PAPERS_NOTES.md

 ### Stefano Berlato, Roberto Carbone, Adam J. Lee, and Silvio Ranise.
 2021.
 "Formal Modelling and Automated Trade-off Analysis of Enforcement Architectures for Cryptographic Access Control in the Cloud."
 ACM Trans.
 Priv.
 Secur.
 25, 1, Article 2 (February 2022), 37 pages. https://doi.org/10.1145/3474056
 Cryptographic Access Control (CAC) is an obvious solution for sharing data among an organization.
 In this paper a new scheme to select the best architecture for CAC is proposed to system administrators.
 The main focus is on understanding which data can reside in a private cloud or in a CPS's data center based on a risk assessment and the score of a set of trust assumptions.

-For every element of the risk assessment we assign a score that will be the weight of that attribute in the final decision about the archutecture to be used.
+For every element of the risk assessment we assign a score that will be the weight of that attribute in the final decision about the architecture to be used.
 To achieve this "Best" and "Ad Hoc" algorithm have been developed through a "what-if" analysis.
 This software can be used through a web dashboard.
 "Best" selects only the Pareto Optimal solutions and then it lets the administrator to choose the best solution for the organization (Multi-Dimensional Maximum Vector Problem).
 "Ad Hoc" the problem is taken to a single final solution which should be the best based on performance and risk exposure (Single-Objective Optimisation Problem).
 The complexity of "Ad Hoc" is significantly lower than "Best".

 Finally these concepts are summarized in a Java application named CryptoAC (which acts as a proxy) that needs to be installed on the user equipment to store user's key and get keys of the files that the user wants to access based on the policies.